-2.1 This Statement of Case is submitted on behalf of the Local Planning Authority, St. Albans City and District Council ("the Council").
-The appeal is against the decision of the Council to refuse an application for Outline planning permission (access sought) for the demolition of existing buildings and the building of up to 330 discounted affordable homes for Key Workers, including military personnel, the creation of open space and the construction of new accesses and highway works including new foot and cycle path and works to junctions ("Appeal Proposals: North") on a site that lies outside the settlement limits of Chiswell Green, within the open countryside designated as Green Belt.

-- 2.2 The application was validated by the Council on the 24 November 2011 and given the reference 5/2021/3194.
-The application was reported to the Council's Planning Development Management Committee which resolved to accept the recommendation of Officers to refuse planning permission.
-The decision notice was issued on the 25th October 2022. - 2.3 The Reasons for Refusal ("RfR") are set out in the Decision Notice attached to [CD 8.1]. - 2.4 This statement should be read in conjunction with the Council's Committee Report. - 2.5 For the sake of consistency, the Council will seek to agree with the Appellant the range of weight to be given to planning considerations.
+- 2.1 This Statement of Case is submitted on behalf of the Local Planning Authority, St. Albans City and District Council ("the Council").
+The appeal is against the decision of the Council to refuse an application for Outline planning permission (access sought) for the demolition of existing structures and construction of up to 391 dwellings (Use Class C3), provision of land for a new 2FE Primary School, Open Space provision and associated landscaping internal roads parking footpaths cycleways drainage utilities and service infrastructure and new access arrangements on a site that lies outside the settlement limits of Chiswell Green, within the open countryside designated as Green Belt. - 2.2 The application was reported to the Council's Planning Development Management Committee which resolved not to accept the recommendation of Officers to approve planning permission.
+The permission was refused on 6th December 2022. - 2.3 The Reasons for Refusal ("RfR") are set out in the Decision Notice attached to [CD 3.7]. - 2.4 For the sake of consistency, the Council will seek to agree with the Appellant the range of weight to be given to planning considerations.